VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **Pucks hit by hockey sticks have reached speeds of up to 150 miles per hour**
+- ⚡ Daily fun fact: **Five thousandths of a millimeter is the tolerance of accuracy at the LEGO mould factories**

 <h3 align="left">Connect with me:</h3>
 <p align="left">